zth/rescript-relay/reason-relay-documentation/docs/start-here.md

 ### A starting pointer

-ReasonRelay tries to be a fairly thin layer on top of Relay.
-This means that if you don't know Relay that well, most of your time will likely be spent _trying to understand Relay_.
-That's why there's quite a lot of recommended background reading from the [Relay documentation](https://relay.dev) spread out through this documentation.

-And, before we start, the following is worth keeping in mind:
+The following is worth keeping in mind:
-_ReasonRelay is to be seen as experimental software until React and Relay release the experimental APIs we rely on as stable_.
-And since we're early in the life of ReasonRelay, _breaking changes in some of the APIs may occur_ as we iterate on them.
+ReasonRelay is to be seen as experimental software until React and Relay release the experimental APIs we rely on as stable.
+And since we're early in the life of ReasonRelay, breaking changes in some of the APIs may occur as we iterate on them.

 With that said, the _goal is to make ReasonRelay a viable and attractive alternative for doing GraphQL with ReasonML in production_.
 That means that we'll do what we can to improve the bindings in a sane way without breaking things.